Galaco/kero/README.md

 ## Installation
-To build the project on Windows, Mac OS or Linux, all you need to do is run (assuming you have Go 1.12 or later installed):
+To build the project on Windows, Mac OS or Linux, all you need to do is run (assuming you have Go 1.12 or later installed) in the directory `samples/demo`:
-`go build main.go`
+`go build .`

 To run it, copy `config.example.json` to `config.json`, then change the `gameDirectory` value to a Source Engine game installation on your machine.
 After that, just run the binary you compiled.